! Bulletin !

 neighbors, we can only help each other if we get to know each other.

 This is the principle reason GHCA has assumed the role of organizer for

 Highland Day to promote a greater sense of community among all the

 residents and the businesses that serve us.

-The GHCA meets as necessary on the second Thursday
+The GHCA meets as necessary on a Thursday evening

 your e-mail address at our booth on Highland Day so you